LLNL/maestrowf/docs/Maestro/tutorials.md

 #### Expanding the topology of the workflow

-Finally, we can add some dependent steps to do some processing for each simulation and a reporting step for collecting the metrics from each parameter set for a summary report.
+Now that we've ported our bash/batch script workflow to Maestro, le's explore how easy it is to build on our workflow with Maestro by adding additional steps that depend upon eachother.
+We will add some dependent steps to do some processing for each simulation (one per parameter combination) and a reporting step for collecting the metrics from each parameter set for a summary report.

 ``` yaml title="add dependent steps to the parameterized lulesh spec"
 description: